Up from the Ranks: Synopsis

 In 1943, a group of Canadian Army officer recruits begin their 90-day training regimen at the Canadian Officers' Training Centre (OTC) at Brockville, Ontario.
 The object is to turn out officers who will take charge of a platoon of soldiers.
-The way officers once received their commission through family connections or other status, is no longer being followed as the recruits are not college graduates, just ordinary soldiers who have proven themselves in the enlisted ranks, and already serving in overseas units.
+The way officers once received their commission through family connections or other status, is no longer being followed as the recruits are not college graduates, but ordinary soldiers who have proven themselves in the enlisted ranks, and are already serving in overseas units.

 Their first day involves receiving all the manuals, weapons and equipment and finding a bed in the barracks, shared by three or four men.
 As the recruits settle in, they share their experiences on course, and counsel each other as to what is required.
 Lectures conducted by experienced leaders stress that an officer must learn not only the basics but has to communicate with his men.
 Understanding what leadership means is more than just "book learning" but also being able to relate to those who under his command with a sense of humility and honesty, and even, humour.

 The gruelling training was to prepare officer candidates to face "the toughest enemy on earth.”
 In describing the training, one candidate relates, "I think that any officer who can't run faster and farther and fight better than any man that he's supposed to be leading isn't worthy of leading those men across the road."
 All officer candidates learn to use weapons, drive trucks and motorcycles across rough terrain and tackle obstacle courses during field exercises.
 Hand-to-hand combat is also taught so that an enemy can be subdued in a lethal manner.

 When the course was completed, at a graduation ceremony, the new officers received their commission from Brigadier Milton Gregg VC, who had been instrumental in setting up the Officers' Training Centre at Brockville.